-But survey weights are not attributes of individual units-they are constructions based on an entire survey.
-Within any poststratification cell, all units have the same poststratification weight adjustment.
-(In theory, continuously-varying survey weights could arise from a survey with a continuous range of sampling probabilities.
-For example, one could imagine a survey of college-bound students where the probability of respid org year survey у state edu age female black adults phones weight 11352 6140 cbsnyt 7 9158 NA 7 3 1 1 0 2 1 923 11353 6141 cbsnyt 7 9158 1 39 4 2 1 0 2 1 558 11354 6142 cbsnyt 7 9158 0 31 2 4 1 0 1 1 448 11355 6143 cbsnyt 7 9158 0 7 3 1 1 0 2 1 923 11356 6144 cbsnyt 7 9158 1 33 2 2 1 0 1 1 403 selection is a continuous function of background variables [e.g., $Pr(selection) = logit^{-1}(a + b \cdot SAT)$ ].
-Or one could model nonresponse as a continuous function of predictors such as age and previous health status in a medical survey.
-These continuous weights do not come up much in the sorts of social surveys under consideration in this article, but they are interesting research directions that are potentially important in other areas of application.)
-We shall refer to unit weights $w_i$ , i = 1, ..., n, and cell weights $W_j = n_j w_i$ for units i within cell j,
+3In theory, continuously-varying survey weights could arise from a survey with a continuous range of sampling probabilities.
+For example, one could imagine a survey of college-bound students where the probability of selection is a continuous function of background variables (e.g., $Pr(selection) = logit^{-1}(a + b \cdot SAT)$).
+Or one could model nonresponse as a continuous function of predictors such as age and previous health status in a medical surveys.
+These continuous weights do not come up much the sorts of social surveys under consideration in this paper, but they are interesting research directions that are potentially important in other areas of application.